bagder/http2-explained/en/part8.md

 Trying to document specific implementations in a document such as this is of course completely futile and doomed to fail and only feel outdated within a really short period of time.
 Instead I'll explain the situation in broader terms and refer readers to the [list of implementations](https://github.com/http2/http2-spec/wiki/Implementations) on the http2 web site.

-There was a large amount of implementations already early on, and the amount has increased over time during the http2 work.
+There were a large number of implementations early on, and the amount has increased over time during the http2 work.
 At the time of  writing this there are over 40 implementations listed, and most of them implement the final version.

 ### 8.3.1 Browsers